1coderookie/BSB-LPB-LAN_EN/docs/QSG_ESP32.md

     It can be found at the IP address you previously set in step 6 (the default is "192.168.178.88").
     When using DHCP, the IP can be read out from the start sequence of the Arduino Due by using the [Serial Monitor of the Arduino IDE](chap12.md#122-serial-monitor).

-    If everything is installed correctly, you will now have access to the controller of your heating system.
+    If everything is installed correctly, you will now have (limited) access to the controller of your heating system.
+To gain complete access, see step 12.

     | Note |
     |:-----|
     | If -contrary to expectations- errors or problems arise, then *in addition to the chapters already mentioned*, also read chapters [13](chap13.md), [14](chap14.md) and [15](chap15.md). |

-12. Now please execute ["check for new parameters" (URL command /Q)](chap03.md#33-checking-for-non-released-controller-specific-command-ids) (if you are using a controller which is connected via PPS, this step can be skipped) and send us the output of the webinterface together with the name of the manufacturer and the name of your specific heating system.
+12. *You now have to create a device specific file `BSB_LAN_custom_defs.h` to get complete access to your controller!
+Therefore please read [chap.
+3.3](chap03.md#33-create-device-specific-parameter-list) and perform the steps mentioned there!*

 Have fun with BSB-LAN wish you Frederik and Ulf! :)